Tetrachlorocyclopropene

 Tetrachlorocyclopropene is a chemical compound with the formula C_{3}Cl_{4}.
 A colorless liquid, the compound is a reagent used to prepare acetylene derivatives and in organic synthesis.
 It was first reported by Tobey and West.
 It is prepared by addition of dichlorocarbene to trichloroethylene and then further treating the resultant pentachlorocyclopropane with base to perform dehydrochlorination.

+Treatment with a good chloride-accepting Lewis acid affords trichlorocyclopropenium (C3Cl3+) salts, a carbocation that is aromatic like other cyclopropenium ions, as predicted by Hückel's rule.
+Aluminum trichloride is most commonly used as the Lewis acid, giving the tetrachloroaluminate salt: